Name: Roccita

 Special skills: Working out the politics, allegiances, and hierarchies in her capuchin society

 Roccita is a member of the Sanctuary’s only natural family group of capuchins.
 The group were living at an animal care college in the UK, but by 2012, it had become apparent to the college that capuchin monkeys, as they are wild animals, are unsuitable for students to gain hands-on animal care experience with.
 So Wild Futures’ Monkey Sanctuary was asked to rehome them all.
-Roccita was born at the college on 26th June 2011 to Sue and Elvis, and was initially thought to be a boy so she was given the name "Roccy".
+Roccita was born at the college on 26th June 2011.

-When the family group arrived at the Sanctuary in March 2012, a vet check revealed that she was, in fact, female and so she became known as Roccita.
+When the family group arrived at the Sanctuary in March 2012, a vet check revealed that she was, in fact, female and she became known as Roccita.
 Roccita was so young at the time of her arrival that she was still nursing from, and often riding on the back, of her mother, Sue.
-However, Sue is a high ranking and confident female, putting her in a privileged position within capuchin society.
+Roccita was born into a high ranking and privileged position within capuchin society which has given her an advantage over some of the other monkeys who arrive here.

 As she has grown and matured, Roccita has gained in confidence and independence, and learnt all about the incredibly complex and important rules of the society she is living in.
 Roccita is a feisty monkey who isn't afraid to put even her big brother Banjo in place if he annoys her!
 Now an adult, Roccita is a resourceful and strong monkey who keeps her family on their toes - and often rules the roost!